ukaea/PROCESS/documentation/proc-pages/physics-models/profiles/plasma_profiles.md

 ------

-The core values for the temperature and desnity is then calculated for the electrons and ions
+The core values for the temperature and density are then calculated for the electrons and ions

 $$\begin{aligned}
 \mathtt{te0} = T_\text{e} \times (\alpha_T+1) \\